 The central story line of Shaw's 1905 play concerns successful industrialist Andrew Undershaft and his daughter Barbara, who has become a Major in the Salvation Army in the West Ham section of London.
 Both agree that poverty is unconscionable in twentieth-century England, but they have very different solutions.
-Barbara's is charitable service, provided one-byone and one-on-one in an inner-city shelter for the hungry and dispossessed.
-Andrew's is robust capitalism, as exemplified by his company which provides good wages, benefits and working conditions in a company town with well-run schools, hospitals, libraries and recreational facilities.
+Barbara's is charitable service, provided one-by-one and one-on-one in an inner-city shelter for the hungry and dispossessed.
+Andrew's is robust capitalism, as exemplified by his company, which provides good wages, benefits and working conditions in a company town with well-run schools, hospitals, libraries and recreational facilities.
 When it looks as if Barbara's shelter is going to be closed for lack of funds, her father steps in, with another successful businessman, to save it.
 Barbara had assumed that her superiors would refuse the money, tainted as it is, coming from the likes of a whiskey distiller and an arms manufacturer.
 When it's accepted, a deeply disillusioned Barbara quits the Salvation Army.
 Eventually, though, after some very tough dialogue and a visit to his business, Barbara is converted to her father's perspective on how best to conquer poverty.
-Her finance becomes the successor CEO to her father's company.
-Barbara's commitment to saving souls then continues in this corporate world of "fullfed, quarrelsome, snobbish, uppish creatures, all standing on their little rights and dignities."^{V1}
+Her fiancé becomes the successor CEO to her father's company.
+Barbara's commitment to saving souls then continues in the corporate world.

-Now why isn't Andrew's view, and that of the newly-converted Barbara, clearly condemned by Jesus's biblical injunction that you cannot serve God and wealth?
-Well, first of all, Jesus obviously didn't mean, when he said "Blessed are the poor,"^{vii} that all material well-being was to be denounced.
-Jesus didn't mean that the hungry should not be fed, the homeless not be sheltered, and the naked not be clothed.
+Now isn't Andrew's view, and that of the newly converted Barbara, clearly condemned by Jesus's biblical injunction that you cannot serve God and wealth?
+Well, first of all, I don't think that Jesus meant, when he said, "Blessed are the poor," as also reported by Luke, that all material well-being was to be denounced.
+Jesus certainly didn't mean that the hungry should not be fed, the homeless not be sheltered, and the naked not be clothed.
 Indeed, he made it clear that one would be following in his footsteps and serving him by working to raise the standard of living of those who were most economically disadvantaged.
-And, as he says in one of his last lessons to his disciples at the end of the book of Matthew, not to work to improve the lot of the poor is literally to risk damnation.^{viii}
+And, as he says in one of his last lessons to his disciples at the end of the book of Matthew, not to work to improve the lot of the poor is literally to risk damnation.

-Here Jesus stands firmly in the tradition of the Israelite prophets who, as you heard in this morning's reading from Jeremiah^{ix} cite God as saying, "For the hurt of my poor people, I am hurt...
+Here Jesus stands firmly in the tradition of Israelite prophets like Jeremiah who as you heard in this morning's reading^{vii} cite God as saying, "For the hurt of my poor people, I am hurt...
 Is there no physician there?
-Why then has the health of my poor people not been restored?"
-The prophet Isaiah quotes God to challenge the upper classes of his day for explicitly persecuting the poor: "It is you who have ruined my vineyard; the plunder from the poor is in your houses...Ah, you who write oppressive statutes, to deprive the poor of their rights and withhold justice from the oppressed of my people, making widows their prey and robbing the fatherless."^x

-So one meaning of "You cannot serve God and wealth" seems to be that you can't accumulate wealth at the expense of the poor, either by literally robbing them or by supporting legislation that disadvantages them.
-Andrew Undershaft has not done that.
+Why then has the health of my poor people not been restored?"^{viii} So one meaning of "You cannot serve God and wealth" seems to be that you can't accumulate wealth at the expense of the poor, either by literally robbing them or by supporting laws that systematically disadvantage them.
+Although the U.S. House of Representatives may be doing that by passing a bill last Thursday that would cut Food Stamps \$40 billion over the next 10 years, ix Andrew Undershaft hasn't done that.
 Instead, he's worked to raise the standard of living of the poor within his world, both through his business and through his contributions to charity.